VIad/Maze-Solver-Neural-Net/README.md

 We're going to be using a FC Network, even though a [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) might be better for this assignment.
 In this case, this is an arbitrary restriction and primarily taken because i understand CNNs even less.

 ### Designing the network
-The inputs are 7x7 images, where each value corresponds to a class, which is either
+The inputs are 7x7 images (read as arrays), where each value corresponds to a class, which is either

  - Empty passable space
  - Gate (start or end)